Add Blocks

 Examples

-Generate an authentication block:
+Generate an rate limiter block:

-npx blockend add authGenerate a pagination block:
+npx blockend-cli add rate-limiterGenerate a env-config block:

-npx blockend add paginationGenerate an upload block:
+npx blockend add env-configGenerate an upload block:

-npx blockend add uploadOpen the interactive selector:
+npx blockend-cli add uploadOpen the interactive selector:

-npx blockend addRequirements
+npx blockend-cli addRequirements

 Before using the add command, make sure your project has been initialized.

-npx blockend initBlockend also requires:
+npx blockend-cli initBlockend also requires:

 - A valid